minprog/app-studio/40 Guided/30 Friendsr/content.md

 The ratings we give to each of the app's profile's will be stored using `SharedPreferences` which allows the rating to persist, even when we leave the `Activity` or shut down our app (or phone!) altogether.

 ## Getting started

-1. Create a new Android studio project called **Friendsr**, using these settings:
+1. Create a new Android studio project, using these settings:
     - Choose API 24 (Nougat) unless your own phone has an older operating system
     - Start with an Empty Activity which is called `MainActivity`
     - Leave all other settings unchanged

-2. Create a new, empty repository on the Github website.
-Name your repository `Friendsr`.
+2. Go to <https://github.com/new> and create a new, empty repository.
+Do not allow it to add a `README`.
+You may leave all other settings unchanged.

-3. Now, add a git repository to the project on your computer.
+3. Add a git repository to the project on your computer.
 Go to Android Studio, and in the menu choose **VCS -> Enable Version Control Integration**.
 Choose **git** as the type and confirm.
 This will not change much, but sets us up for the next steps.

     Note: if you get a popup to ask whether you would like to add some file to the repository, answer "No" for now.
 If you answer "Yes", things may get complicated later on.

 4. Link the local repository to your Github project.
 Choose **VCS -> Git -> Remotes...**.
 Add a remote with name "origin".
-The URL should look like this: <https://github.com/stgm/Friendsr.git> (you can find a link to your URL on the GitHub website where you just created a repository).
+You can find the URL on the Github project you just created.

 5. Android Studio has generated quite a few files for your project already.
 To add these, let's **commit** and **push** those files to Github.
-    - Press **Cmd-K** or **Ctrl-K** to show the Commit Changes screen.
-    - There, you should see a long list of "unversioned files".
-Make sure all checkboxes are selected
-    - Enter a commit message `Initial project`.
+Press **Cmd-K** or **Ctrl-K** to show the Commit Changes screen.
+There, you should see a long list of "unversioned files", which should be selected.
+Enter a commit message `Initial project`, turn off code analysis, and then press the **commit** button.

-    - Turn off code analysis.
-    - Finally, press the **commit** button.
+    **Note:** some files may be selected while there are still a lot of "unversioned files".
+Make sure to select *all* of the files before continuing.

 6. Press **Cmd-Shift-K** or **Ctrl-Shift-K** to show the Push Commits dialog.
 Press the **Push** button to send everything to Github.